 Many students spend the first day of class braced for various types of disrespect, sometimes unintended—for example, professors who mispronounce their names, call them by the wrong name entirely, or mistake them for another student.
 We know that trans and gender expansive students spend a lot of energy worrying about professors misgendering them or outing them by using a name which is not the name they use with classmates.
 So in addition to creating a process for students to add a Chosen Name to our systems, the Q Center supports faculty in learning how to create a classroom environment that feels truly affirming and inclusive of all genders.
 Here you will find a few reliable techniques, that we encourage our faculty to employ, including a gender affirming statement that faculty have the option of adding to their syllabus, to help establish a gender-affirming classroom.
 We encourage you to bring this resource to the attention of your faculty or reach out to the Q Center for support should you ever face a problem related to your gender or gender identity in class.

 The Q Center offers a safe space to experiment or "shop" for looks that more closely match your identity.
-Our only policy is: bring something take something!
-The Clothing Closet is open during normal hours, or can be accessed outside of our operation hours, by booking an appointment here
+Our only recommended policy is: bring something take something!
+The Gender Bender Walk-In Clothing Closet is open during regular center hours.
+Please contact email@example.com if you have questions about this resource.

 Decker Student Health Services